jack421myhre/12-employee-tracker-CMS/README.md

 ## Usage
 Simply run the server.js file to begin the application.
 Choose from the options to perform an action.
 ## Walkthrough
-Click this link to see how it works.
+Watch the video to see how it works!
-NOTE: It will open up in a tab.

 [EmployeeTrackerCMS.webm](https://user-images.githubusercontent.com/73844213/193977498-c61729e7-1d81-46b6-911c-2571ef1567a4.webm)
 ## License